Squelsh84/connemara-sticks-ms4/README.md

 - Search bar is not working on larger screens but will work on mobile devices.
 I still have not resolved this issue as I have run out of time.
 - The contact page is sending an email but is not sending the information.
 - The stripe payment was giving issues depending on the address but this resolved itself after deleting and recreating the code.
+- Search bar is not easing in and out as its supposed to.

 ## Validators